 Current research includes:

-- Calibrations of astronomical forcing of climate change records in oceanic sediments.
+- Understanding astronomical forcing of climate change records as recorded in oceanic sediments.

 - Multi-proxy studies of abrupt climate change in the oceans, and its impacts recorded in ice.

-- Sedimentological and geochemical tracers of past deep-sea circulation vigour and sediment supply.
+- Sedimentological and geochemical tracers of past deep-sea circulation vigour and its role for changing atmospheric CO2:

 - Use of foraminiferal metal chemistry and the stable isotopic composition of biogenic sediments in palaeochemical studies of ocean temperature and nutrient variations.